-JetBlue offers three co-brand cards issued by Barclaycard.
-JetBlue is best known for its excellent service, spacious seats, amazing in-flight snacks, and complimentary in-flight Wi-Fi.
+JetBlue offers three co-branded credit cards issued by Barclays.
+JetBlue is best known for its excellent service, spacious seats, amazing inflight snacks, and complimentary inflight Wi-Fi, as well as its user-friendly TrueBlue program.
 JetBlue also offers one of the best domestic flying experiences via the Mint business class product.
-They have a cult following and offer a fantastic experience if you live in the right city.
+The airline has a cult following and offers a fantastic experience if you live in the right city.

-The three different JetBlue cards are broken up into a personal card sporting a $99 annual fee, a no annual fee card, and a business card.
+The three different JetBlue cards are broken up into a personal card sporting a $99 annual fee, one without an annual fee, and a small business card.

 The JetBlue Plus Card

-The JetBlue Plus Card comes with a bonus of 40,000 points after spending $1,000 in 90 days.
-While this card has a $99 annual fee, it also comes with an anniversary gift of 5,000 bonus points every year you keep the card.
-The card also entitles you to free checked bags for you and up to three companions.
+The JetBlue Plus Card comes with a solid bonus of 70,000 bonus points after spending $1,000 on purchases in the first 90 days and payment of the annual fee While this card has a $99 annual fee, it also comes with an anniversary gift of 5,000 bonus points (worth between $60 and $75) every year you keep the card.
+The card also entitles you to free checked bags for yourself and up to three companions.

-The card earns 6x points on JetBlue purchases, 2x points at restaurants & grocery stores, 1x on all other purchases.
-You'll receive 50% off in-flight purchases and pay no foreign transaction fees if you choose to use the card internationally.
+The JetBlue Plus Card earns 6x points on JetBlue purchases, 2x points at restaurants and grocery stores, and 1x on all other purchases.
+You'll receive 50% off inflight purchases and pay no foreign transaction fees if you choose to use the card internationally.

 The JetBlue Card

-The card earns 3x points on purchases with JetBlue, 2x points at restaurants & grocery stores, 1x on all other purchases.
-You'll receive 50% off in-flight purchases and pay no foreign transaction fees if you choose to use the card internationally.
+The card earns 3x points on purchases with JetBlue, 2x points at restaurants and grocery stores, and 1x on all other purchases.
+It also doesn't charge foreign transaction fees, so you can swipe it abroad without incurring extra costs.

-If you're a small business owner, the JetBlue Business Card has all of the same benefits and annual fee as the JetBlue Plus Card.
-In addition to those benefits, you will earn 2x points when you shop at restaurants and office supply stores.
+If you're a small business owner or freelancer running a side business, the JetBlue Business Card has all of the same benefits as the JetBlue Plus Card.
+In addition to those benefits, you will earn 2x points on purchases at restaurants and office supply stores.

 JetBlue TrueBlue Loyalty Program

-JetBlue allows you to combine TrueBlue points with other household members through the “family pooling” option, making it easier to have enough points for a great travel redemption, and that includes points earned via the business card.
-You'll never have to worry about errant points left in family members account due to a lack of travel.
+JetBlue allows you to combine TrueBlue points with other household members through the “family pooling” option, making it easier to have enough points for a great travel redemption.
+That includes points earned via the JetBlue Business Card.
+You'll never have to worry about errant points left in family members' accounts due to a lack of travel.

 TrueBlue is revenue-based, much like the Southwest Rapid Rewards program.
-This means that award prices will vary, based on the dollar cost of a flight.
-Although non-revenue based award charts are the preference for many, there can be some great deals through the TrueBlue program.
+This means that award prices will vary, based on the cash price of a flight.
+Although non-revenue-based award charts are the preference for many, there can be some great deals through the TrueBlue program.
 For example, award flights start at just 3,500 points one-way!